What is online banking fraud?

-Why do online banking scams happen?
+How does online banking fraud happen?

 Benefits aside, internet banking comes the inherent risk of types of internet banking scams.
 As users weren’t initially aware of the risks of online banking and weren’t protecting themselves accordingly, scammers have taken advantage of the opportunities to target unsuspecting victims.
-This is why many people have fallen victim to online banking over the years, leading to a steady incline of online banking scams.
+This is why many people have fallen victim to online banking fraud over the years, leading to a steady incline of online banking scams.

 So, how do online banking scams differ from other forms of bank fraud?
-We broke down the three key types of bank fraud in a recent blog post, but these aren’t all unique to online banking.
+We broke down the four key types of bank fraud in a recent blog post, but these aren’t all unique to online banking.
 Most types of online banking scams follow a similar process where the scammer finds a victim’s account details and uses this to transfer money from the victim’s account into their own or to make their own payments.
 But how do fraudsters get hold of this information to begin with?
 There are three common ways in which this is done:

-‘Over the shoulder looking.’
+3. ‘Over the shoulder looking.’